2024 Scholarships - Walker County | CampusReel

 2024 Walker County Scholarships

 Walker County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 16% of Walker County residents in Georgia over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 24% of Walker County residents in Texas over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Walker County residents in Georgia will continue to need help paying for college.
-1,585 men and 1,867 women are enrolled in grades 9-12 while 695 men 1,446 women are currently undergraduates in college.
+It’s clear that Walker County residents in Texas will continue to need help paying for college.
+2,348 men and 1,054 women are enrolled in grades 9-12 while 4,819 men 5,882 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Walker County residents and can help pay for school in a variety of ways.
 Walker County scholarships, whether they are exclusively available to Walker County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Walker County residents.

 How much total award money and scholarships are available for Walker County residents?